 Researchers citing and quoting from unpublished materials held at the CHS must request permission from the Society through US mail or e-mail.
-The Executive Director reviews all requests to ensure there are no copyright or other restrictions on the materials.
+The Society reviews all requests to ensure there are no copyright or other restrictions on the materials.
 When a request is approved, you will receive use permission notification through US mail.

 There are no fees charged for citation/quotation permission.

 To initialize your request, locate the collection from which you plan to cite or quote material using our online finding aids and submit a reproduction/use permission request.

 When providing a project description, please include:

 - Title of work and publication title (if relevant)

 - Publisher or sponsoring institution

 - Actual or planned date of publication, presentation, exhibition opening, etc.

 - Mailing address where you wish to receive the permission letter.